ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 On the server-side, an initial WebSocket service is there to handle upgrade requests.
 It has a single `get` resource, which takes in an `http:Request` optionally.
 The `get` resource returns a `websocket:Service` to which incoming messages get dispatched after a successful WebSocket connection upgrade.
 This resource can be used to intercept the initial HTTP upgrade with custom headers or to cancel the WebSocket upgrade by returning an error.
 The returning `websocket:Service` has a fixed set of remote methods.

-**WebSocket upgrade**: During a WebSocket upgrade, the initial message received is an HTTP request.

 ```ballerina
 service /ws on new websocket:Listener(21003) {
     resource function get .(http:Request req) returns websocket:Service|websocket:UpgradeError {